-Report on Audit of the Standalone Finacial Statements
+Report on Audit of the Standalone Financial Statements To the president of India/ the Members of Bank of India Opinion

 Basis for Opinion

-3. We conducted our audit in accordance with the Standards on Auditing (SAs) issued byThe Institute of Chartered Accountants of India.
+3) We conducted our audit in accordance with the Standards on Auditing (SAs) issued byThe Institute of Chartered Accountants of India.
 Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit of theStandalone Financial Statements section of our report.
-We are independent of the Bank inaccordance with the code of ethics issued by the Institute of Chartered Accountants ofIndia together with ethical requirements that are relevant to our audit of the standalonefinancial statements under provision of the Act and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the code of ethics.
-We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our opinion on the standalone financial statements.
+We are independent of the Bankin accordance with the code of ethics issued by the Institute of Chartered Accountants ofIndia together with ethical requirements that are relevant to our audit of the

 Key Audit Matters

 5) Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
 These matterswere addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide a separate opinion on these matters.
 Wehave determined the matters described below to be the Key Audit Matters to be communicatedin our report.

 |Sl.
 Key Audit Matters No. ||Audit procedure followed to address the Key Audit Matters |

 |1) Compliance of Income Recognition Asset Classification and provisioning norms on advances and investments as per guidelines issued by Reserve Bank of India ||We have carried out the audit of the advances and investments based on the IRAC Norms/Cir- culars and directives issued by Reserve Bank of India and the policy of the Bank. |